Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Linear Koszul duality and base change

 By construction of resolutions, there are enough objects in $\calC(\calS_Y\Mod_-)$ which are $K$-flat as $\Gm$-equivariant $\calS_Y$-dg-modules.
-Using this observation and the same arguments as for \eqref{eqn:morphism-functors-Phi-Psi} one can easily construct a morphism of functors from the right hand side to the left side; what remains is to prove that it is an isomorphism.
-In fact it is enough to prove that for any object $\calN$ of $\calC(\calS_Y\Mod_-)$ which is $K$-flat as a $\Gm$-equivariant $\calS_Y$-dg-module, with image $\overline{\calN}$ in the derived category, our morphism
+Using this observation and the same arguments as for \eqref{eqn:morphism-functors-Phi-Psi} one can easily construct a morphism of functors from the right hand side to the left hand side; what remains is to prove that it is an isomorphism.
+For this it is enough to prove that for any object $\calN$ of $\calC(\calS_Y\Mod_-)$ which is $K$-flat as a $\Gm$-equivariant $\calS_Y$-dg-module, with image $\overline{\calN}$ in the derived category, our morphism

 is an isomorphism.